designscope/v1/internal/agenda.md

 - [ ] vuepress walktru
 - [ ] define new actionables

+- Actionables:
+  - Actionables for John:
+    - [] What are the critical questions that we ask for framing?
+    - [] Start generating copy
+  - Actionables for Nicholas:
+    - [] find names for framing activities/ritual identification

 ## Friday, May 24, 2018

   - Discuss sitemap (call to action, per article)